Ceci-Wang/Ceci-Wang/README.md

-Aspiring mathematician in Algebraic Geometry and Algebraic Number Theory
+Aspiring mathematician in Arithmetic Geometry and Representation Theory